7 Great Weighted Vest Workout Ideas You Can Do In 2023

 Burpees

 Burpees may seem like a simple movement, but they are pretty challenging.
-They require a lot of coordination and balance, so adding in vest weight to turn this into a vest workout will up the fitness ante.
+They require a lot of coordination and balance, so adding vest weight to turn this into a vest workout will increase the fitness ante.

 Additional vest weight will make your body work harder for every aspect of a burpee.
 Weighted vests will make you fight hard for your range of motion.